 The stench was so bad from the board deal that even liberals blanched.

 “Gov. Granholm walked out of office and right onto the (Dow Chemical) Board of Directors,” said Michelle Hurd Riddick of theLone Tree Council, Bay City-based environmental group.
 “There’s a revolving door between government and industry.”

 “During Granholm’s time as governor,” reported the Saginaw News, “Dow benefited from hundreds of millions of dollars in state tax credits, including more than $100 million in 2010 for Dow Kokam and Dow Powerhouse Solar Shingle development.”

 Dow spokesman Bentley laughably added that the governor who presided over a doubling of Michigan’s unemployment rate “has a proven track record of creating jobs and understanding economic development.”
 Well, Dow jobs and development, anyway.

 “During her tenure as governor, Granholm launched initiatives focused on diversifying and transforming the state’s economy by adding new, emerging sectors such as clean energy to Michigan’s economic portfolio, “said Dow CEO Andrew N. Liveris.

 Democrats are the party of the little guy?
-Jennifer Granholm is laughing all the way to the bank.get viagra no prescription buy facebook fans
+Jennifer Granholm is laughing all the way to the bank.viagra fast delivery buy facebook fans